wehlutyk/thesis/content/1-introduction-2-review.md

 As I discuss in @sec:brainscopypaste, the development of data set collection and analysis methods can bring insight, as well as refined questions, to the study of the reciprocal influences between cognition and culture. \todo{"I" or "we", for BCP?}
-Other empirical fields in psychology and linguistics are useful to the study of CAT as a framework for cognition-culture interactions: in @Sec:brainscopypaste I further introduce works in psycholinguistics relevant to the study of quotes online, and in @sec:discussion I discuss how future works could make deeper use of "Smartphone Psychology" to contribute to the more contentious issues.
+Other empirical fields in psychology and linguistics are useful to the study of CAT as a framework for cognition-culture interactions:
+I further introduce works in psycholinguistics relevant to the study of quotes online in @sec:brainscopypaste, and @sec:discussion will return to how future works could make deeper use of "Smartphone Psychology" to contribute to the more contentious issues.
 \todo{actually do that.}
 Let me now move on to the most debated developments of cultural evolution, the criticisms opposed to the approach, the alternatives emerging from these critiques, and the possibilities of reconciliation.

-### Developments, criticisms or alternatives {#sec:intro-review-developments}
+## Developments, criticisms or alternatives {#sec:intro-developments}

 The exact nature of evolution is subject to debate in biology and philosophy of biology, and some of the recent developments have made their way into the core of cultural evolution theory.
 In a parallel movement, the nature of cognition is itself debated inside philosophy of cognitive science.
-The aim of this section is to briefly discuss the relevant parts of those debates for the cultural evolution approach, delineating on one side the elements that could be---or are already partly---integrated into mainstream CAT, and on the other side the critiques which, at least in current writings, seem to call for a rethink of parts of the paradigm.
+The aim of this section is to briefly discuss the relevant parts of those debates for the cultural evolution approach, delineating on one side the elements that could be---or are already partly---integrated into mainstream CAT, and on the other side the critiques which, at least in current writings, seem to call for a partial rethink of the paradigm.
 Compared to the previous section, the questions are more theoretical, as they explore both the way different disciplines studying life are best meshed together, and what core components should be at the root of such a convergence.
-This is not to say the debates in biology and cognitive science concern theory alone, as positions in the discussions are well supported by empirical work;
+This is not to say the debates in biology and cognitive science concern theory alone, as each debated position is well supported by empirical work;
 rather, up to now those works have not translated to actionable contradictory predictions in the study of cultural evolution proper.
-I now present elements of those debates in two groups: developments, which seem possible to integrate into CAT, and criticisms, which seem to challenge CAT closer to its foundations.
+I now present elements of those debates in two groups: developments, which seem possible to integrate into CAT, and criticisms, which I believe challenge CAT closer to its foundations.
 As will hopefully be clear by the end of @sec:discussion where I return to these issues, the work I present in the next two chapters also aims to contribute to the first steps in translating such criticisms into empirical questions.

-\todo{? one way to view it is the level of detail of the model, and how much you reify it, or what artefact you choose to represent the cycle}
+### Developments

-#### Developments
+#### Niche construction theory

-\add{subtitles?}

 A central question in the study of evolution is the definition of what counts as heritable material, for which two broad views are competing.
-The debate, agreements and disagreements between both views are well documented, and I base the discussion that follows on the recent reviews provided by @laland_does_2014, @scott-phillips_niche_2014.
+The debate, agreements and disagreements between both views are well documented, and I base the following discussion on the recent reviews provided by @laland_does_2014 and @scott-phillips_niche_2014.
 The standard account of biological evolution, or Standard Evolutionary Theory (SET) as termed by @scott-phillips_niche_2014, defines evolution as "change in the frequency of DNA sequences (i.e., genes and associated regulatory regions) in a population, from one generation to the next" [@scott-phillips_niche_2014 p.
-1232; citing @futuyma_evolution_2005].
+1232; referring to @futuyma_evolution_2005].
-Scott-Phillips and colleagues define the evolutionary processes recognised by SET:
+Such change occurs through what is known as an evolutionary process:

 > "Evolutionary processes are generally thought of as processes by which these changes occur.
 Four such processes are widely recognized: natural selection (in the broad sense, to include sexual selection), genetic drift, mutation, and migration [@fisher_genetical_1930; @haldane_causes_1932].
 The latter two generate variation; the first two sort it."
 > [@scott-phillips_niche_2014, p.
 1232]